Association for LGBTQ+ Mathematicians (Spectra) Events

 This will be a hands-on event.
 Participants will use laptops and/or tablets and will be immediately guided into editing on Wikipedia.
 Collaboration amongst the participants will be encouraged.
 Additional resources will be provided online to allow participants continue to learn about editing after the event.
 The organizing team is made up of women and non-binary members of the LGBTQIA+ community.
 This event is jointly sponsored by the AMS and Spectra.

-Spectra Workshop: Identifying Best Practices Fostering Inclusion and Retention of LGBTQ Mathematicians, organized by Ron Buckmire, Occidental College, Chris Goff, University of the Pacific, and Alexander Hoover, University of Akron; Wednesday, 9:00–10:30 am.
+Spectra Workshop: Identifying Best Practices Fostering Inclusion and Retention of LGBTQ Mathematicians, organized by Ron Buckmire, Occidental College, Chris Goff, University of the Pacific, and Alexander Hoover, University of Akron; Wednesday, 4:30–6:00 pm.
 This workshop is organized by Spectra, the association for LGBTQ mathematicians and their allies.
 The goal of this interactive workshop is to gather and share information about and suggestions for best practices that foster the inclusion and retention of LGBTQ mathematicians.
 Specifically, this workshop will identify specific things any department of Mathematics can do to be supportive and welcoming for LGBTQ graduate students, postdocs as well as for tenured and non-tenured faculty.
+Panelists are Ron Buckmire, Occidental College, Amanda Folsom, Amherst College, Joseph Nakao, University of Delaware, and Keri Sather-Wagstaff, Clemson University.

 In the second part of the Meeting, the audience will be asked to brainstorm and make suggestions on how Spectra can contribute to make these best practices known to the mathematical community and to help departments implement these best practices.
 During the workshop, the audience will be split into breakout sessions focused on specific topics, such as:

 Spectra Lavender Lecture, organized by Juliette Bruce, University of California, Berkeley and Alexander Hoover, University of Akron; Thursday 11:00 am.
+Presented by Autumn Kent, University of Wisconsin - Madison, Families.
 The Spectra Lavender Lecture honors LGBTQ+ mathematicians who have made significant contributions to the mathematical sciences, mathematical education, or the mathematical community at large.
-Speaker to be announced.

 - JMM Home